I forgot to tell you, Mike, Repto Audio Soundbite number 14.

 He used to claim credit for it.

-Remember old Nick Robertson from CNN.
+Remember old Nick Robertson from CNN?

 Let me ask you, Mustafa, are you happy with President Obama and his plan for new jobs in the Arab Spring here in Egypt?

-We don't want to trust Obama.
+We don't trust Obama.

 Okay, thank you, Mustafa.